Jul 14, 2025

 Mistake #5: Ignoring State Laws

-What to do instead: Know the rules in your state.
-The AI Prenup Advisor can flag state-specific issues and help you prepare better questions for your attorney.
+What to do instead: Know your local rules.
+The AI Prenup Advisor helps identify state-specific concerns early so you can prepare the right questions for your attorney.

 Mistake #6: Making It All About One Person's Interests

-Why it matters: One-sided prenups are more likely to be challenged and less likely to hold up.
-If your partner feels blindsided or steamrolled, they might later claim coercion.
+Why it matters: One-sided prenups are more likely to be challenged and overturned.
+If your partner feels blindsided or railroaded, they could later claim coercion, mainly if they weren’t represented or didn’t fully understand what they signed.

 Mistake #7: Avoiding the Conversation Entirely

-A prenup isn’t just a legal formality - it’s a plan for the future.
-When done right, it protects both people, reduces uncertainty, and makes the relationship stronger by clarifying expectations.
+A prenup isn’t just a legal form; it’s a communication tool and financial agreement rolled into one.
+When done right, it protects both parties, reduces future conflict, and strengthens your relationship.

 Don’t wing it.
-Use the AI Prenup Advisor to prep smartly before involving a lawyer.
-It’ll walk you through what to include in a prenup, flag common red flags, and give you a tailored checklist based on your goals.
-No pressure.
-Just clarity.
+Use the AI Prenup Advisor to prep smartly before meeting with a lawyer.
+It walks you through what to include, highlights common mistakes, and gives you a tailored prenup checklist based on your goals and state laws.